lantosgyuri/SoccerStatScraperServer/README.md

 # SoccerStatScraperServer

 This is a simple server for scraping soccerstats.com.
+The data will be saved in a SQL database and exposed through REST endpoints.

 ## Run

-Just run the docker-compose file.
+Run the docker-compose file, and spin up the server.

 ## API routes